What is a Rent Guarantor and When Should Landlords Require One?

 A rent guarantor provides landlords with a level of certainty and financial security by agreeing to share a tenants rent responsibility.

-A rent guarantor is, as the name suggests, a person that will guarantee the tenants rent.
-They do this by agreeing to share responsibility.
-Should the tenant fail to pay rent or be unable to the guarantor agrees to pay it in the tenant’s stead.
+A rent guarantor is, as the name suggests, a person who will guarantee a tenant’s rent.
+They do this by agreeing to share the responsibility with the tenant.
+Should the tenant fail to pay rent or be unable to, the guarantor agrees to pay it on the tenant’s behalf.

-A rent guarantor can be anyone, a friend or family, who meets the income requirements for the property.
+A rent guarantor can be anyone, be it a friend or family member, who meets the income requirements for the property.

 Whilst they don’t need to be a homeowner themselves, they must live in the UK.
-Most often rent guarantors are used by younger renters or students who may not have a previous rental history and the guarantor is a relative, though not always.
+Most often, rent guarantors are used by younger renters or students who may not have a previous rental history.
+The guarantor is typically a relative, though not always.

 A rent guarantor provides landlords with a level of certainty and financial security.
 Whether or not a tenant needs a rent guarantor is usually determined during the tenant referencing process.